markpwns1/jammy/README.md

 for i in range(5, 10), print i; // prints 5 to 9 inclusive
 for i in range(20, 15, -2), print i; // prints 20 to 16 inclusive, going down by 2
 ```
-There also exists `incrange` which is `range` but the "end" value is inclusive. `incrange` also starts at 1 unless directed otherwise.
-Again, be sure to include a comma whenever the body of the statement might be interpreted as the first argument to the generator function, like in the following incorrect code:
+There also exists `range_inc` which is `range` but the "end" value is inclusive. `range_inc` also starts at 1 unless directed otherwise.
+There is also a namespace called `std.iter` which you can use for some useful iterating tools.
+Take the following example:
 ```
-let zero_to_nine = range 10;
-for i in zero_to_nine {
+use "std.iter";

+// n:times(fn) is a function which executes the given function n times
+// supplying i to the function.
+The two below statements print the numbers from 0 to 9.
-  print i;
+10:times i => print i;
-};
+10:times print;

+// prints 5 to 9.
+5:to(10, i => print i);

+// Each of these functions have _inc versions with inclusive boundaries
 ```

 ### `break` and `continue`